Aware Senior Care Blog

 Cultivate Mindfulness with Tai Chi

-Get Up and Moving with Dance Classes
+Get Up and Moving with Dance Classes for Seniors

 Dance classes are a fun way to get your heart rate up and your body moving.
 Learn something new while improving your coordination!
 If you have a willing partner, you all can go to couples dancing classes such as swing or ballroom dancing.
 There are also more fitness-focused dance classes, such as the ever-popular Zumba movement.
 The classes have a social element as an added bonus.
 Meet new people even as you work up a sweat.